-This carrot and fennel soup – originally posted way back in the spring of 2013 – is really an all-season kind of deal.
+This carrot and fennel soup is really an all-season kind of deal.
 But seeing as I found a trove of frost-sweetened carrots in my garden last week, it felt like a good time to make a big batch of carrot and fennel soup.
-Besides garden carrots and some hearty thyme, the rest of the ingredients are from the store – a few storage carrots (the deep orange kind without their greens), a fennel bulb, an onion, garlic, and a couple navel oranges.
+Besides garden carrots and some hardy thyme, most of the ingredients are from the store: a few storage carrots (the deep orange kind without their greens), a fennel bulb, an onion, garlic, and a couple navel oranges.

 The soup comes together pretty easily on the stovetop.
-You’ll want to cook the onions and fennel down first, and then add the garlic, carrots, Parmesan, and spices.
-It’s all simmered in whatever kind of broth you prefer (I used vegetable broth here), and then it’s blended until everything’s smooth and velvety.
-I recently got a new immersion blender and have been loving it, but this soup should be really well blended and silky, so it’s a good candidate for blending in an actual blender to get the very best texture.
+Cook the onions and fennel down first, then add the garlic, carrots, Parmesan, and spices.
+Simmer it all in whatever kind of broth you prefer (I used vegetable broth here).
+Next, blend until everything’s smooth and velvety.
+I recently got a new immersion blender and have been loving it, but this soup should be really well blended and silky.
+It’s best made with a countertop blender to get the ideal velvety texture.

-The soup is finished with fresh squeezed orange juice and zest, a hint of apple cider vinegar, spicy Hungarian paprika, shaved Parmesan, and fresh herbs – here, thyme and minced fennel fronds.
-Consider serving the soup as an appetizer or with pan toasted croutons or grilled cheese for a more sating meal.
+Finish the soup with fresh squeezed orange juice and zest, a hint of apple cider vinegar, spicy Hungarian paprika, shaved Parmesan, and fresh herbs like thyme and minced fennel fronds.
+Serve the soup as an appetizer or with pan toasted croutons or grilled cheese for a more sating meal.